 How Story-based Learning Techniques Engage Students

-Teachers from across the country who have received energy education programs sponsored by utilities and presented by The National Theatre for Children have responded with high praise.
+Teachers from across the country who have received sponsored education programs to inspire beneficial behaviors and presented by The National Theatre for Children have responded with high praise.

 Here are a few snippets of teacher comments: